- Monday, January 01, 2018

 Brookside Park is located across from Rose Bowl Stadium, they offer RV parking and overnight parking, call 626-577-3100.

 Blanchard Parking offers parking for limousines and buses, call 626-397-4220.

 TIP: Parking sells out each year, for the best experience make sure to arrange parking ahead of time.
-Consider taking the Metro Gold Line, it is a light rail train that runs to Pasadena from East Los Angeles through Downtown Los Angeles and up through Northeast Los Angeles (NELA).
+Consider taking the Metro Gold Line, it is a light rail train that runs between East Los Angeles and the San Gabriel Valley (Pasadena is at the center of the route).